sarog/openremote-sf/branches/Modeller_gwt_Branch/readme.txt

 II.
 Requirements
 ================
-The "Beehive" requires this 3rd party software:
+The "Modeler" requires this 3rd party software:
 1) GWT 1.6.4 or above
 2) JBoss 4.2.3 GA or above, Tomcat 5.5.26 or above
 3) Java 1.5 or above